shleen/psd-lambda-functions/README.md

 2. The BG data gets uploaded onto AWS S3.
 3. Another Workato recipe gets triggered when the new file gets uploaded onto S3.
 It will be automatically sent as an attachment to your email<sup>5</sup>.

-### OECD
-1. A Workato recipe will be triggered on a schedule.
-This recipe will trigger a Python API call that will extract the OECD data.
-2. The OECD data will be cleaned.
-3. The final csv file with the clean data will be sent as an attachment via email.

 ### CB Insights
 1. A Workato recipe will be triggered on a schedule via a Workato recipe function call.
 This recipe will trigger an AWS Lambda function that will run a Selenium script that scrapes the company data from CB Insights.
 2. The CB Insights data gets uploaded onto AWS S3.
 3. Another Workato recipe gets triggered when the new file gets uploaded onto S3.
 It will be automatically sent as an attachment to your email<sup>5</sup>.

-### MOM Recruitment and Resignation Rate
-Process for both Recruitment and Resignation Rate is the same:
+### OECD
 1. A Workato recipe will be triggered on a schedule.
-This recipe will trigger a Python "API" call from a public URL that will extract the MOM data.
+This recipe will trigger a Python API call that will extract the OECD data.
-2. The MOM data will be cleaned and the relevant rows will be stored in a file.
+2. The OECD data will be cleaned.
 3. The final csv file with the clean data will be sent as an attachment via email.

+### MPS (KIV)
+1. Manual copy & paste of the 'EmpVacDmd' cells into the 'MPS Template' Excel workbook<sup>2</sup>.
+2. Excel will automatically map the job roles to SSOCs.
+This is done using a formula<sup>3</sup> that references a sheet that contains the job role to SSOC mapping.
+3. (Planned) Excel<sup>4</sup> and do an "exploding" to deal with job roles that map to multiple SSOCs.
+4. (Planned) Move the 'MPS Template' file into some previously decided upon location, for Tableau to ultimately read in.

 ### MPS (KIV)
 IMDA Manpower Survey (MPS).
 It is administered by IMDA annually and collates data points like employment and vacancy numbers, and a variety of other numbers.